-Motor: Student pharmacists must have coordination and the functional use of both gross and fine muscular movement with reasonable accommodation in order to participate in pharmacy-related activities including, but not limited to use of a computer, compounding medications, use of diagnostic equipment for basic patient assessment, and delivery and administration of drug therapies.
+Motor and Sensory Abilities: Student pharmacists must have the functional use of both gross and fine muscular movement as well as tactile abilities with reasonable accommodation in order to participate in pharmacy-related activities including, but not limited to use of a computer, compounding medications, use of diagnostic equipment for basic patient assessment, and delivery and administration of drug therapies and vaccines, as permissible by state and federal laws.

 Intellectual, Conceptual, Integrative, and Quantitative Abilities: Student pharmacists must demonstrate a fundamental and progressive ability to use problem solving, critical reasoning, and technology appropriate for their level of training in the profession of pharmacy.
 Such skills are expected to be used personally and in collaboration with peers and other healthcare professionals.
-Students must demonstrate that they can use these skills in incorporating new information learned in practice with that which was obtained during didactic training.
+Students must demonstrate that they can use these skills to incorporate new information learned in practice with information obtained during didactic training.
 Information must be obtained, measured, analyzed, and integrated in an efficient and timely manner.
-They must then demonstrate the ability to apply such information to provide optimal patient care.
+They must then demonstrate the ability to apply such information to provide optimal and timely patient care.

-Behavioral and Social Attributes: Student pharmacists must demonstrate appropriate mental and emotional health to allow them to practice and function in a variety of situations requiring good judgment and ethical decision-making.
-Student pharmacists must be able to demonstrate integrity, compassion, courtesy, and respect for the patients, families and other healthcare professionals with whom they interact.
-Students must be able to accept constructive criticism with maturity and modify future actions and behavior accordingly.
+Behavioral and Social Attributes: Student pharmacists must demonstrate appropriate self-awareness to allow them to practice and function in a variety of situations requiring good judgment and ethical decision-making.
+Student pharmacists must demonstrate integrity, compassion, courtesy, and respect for the patients, families and other healthcare professionals with whom they interact.
+Students must accept constructive criticism with maturity and modify future actions and behavior accordingly.
+Students must be engaged and attentive in all instructional and patient care environments.

-Ethics and Professionalism: Students must successfully complete a criminal background check according to College of Pharmacy policies.
+Professionalism: Students must successfully pass any required drug screens and criminal background checks.
+Students in the professional years must maintain a current Ohio intern license, in good standing.
 The student pharmacist must demonstrate both the ability and the willingness to adopt the recognized professional and academic standards of the College and University.